CONTRIBUTIONS TO SOUTH ASIA MONITOR

 7. Technical words and jargon should be explained in brief, as far as practicable.
 Also please mention the source or provide hyperlinks for data and figures.

-15. Contributors will be sent an acknowledgement indicating the receipt of their article.
-If selected for publication, the contributors will be sent the link to their article which they are free to share on any medium so long as appropriate credits are given to the South Asia Monitor.
+14. If the contribution is selected for publication, the contributors will be sent the link to their article which they are free to share on any medium so long as appropriate credits are given to the South Asia Monitor.

 Please mail articles to: sameditor.sps@gmail.com